owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

  group
-  group:add                           adds a group group:addmember                     add members to a group group:delete                        deletes the specified group group:removemember                  remove member(s) from a group
+  group:add                           adds a group group:add-member                    add members to a group group:delete                        deletes the specified group group:remove-member                 remove member(s) from a group

 Creating Groups
 ^^^^^^^^^^^^^^^